lightning-developer/lightning-rfc/04-onion-routing.md

    * [`u32`:`height`]

-The `payment_hash` is unknown to the final node, the `payment_secret` doesn't match the `payment_hash`, the amount for that `payment_hash` is incorrect or the CLTV expiry of the htlc is too close to the current block height for safe handling.
+The `payment_hash` is unknown to the final node, the `payment_secret` doesn't match the `payment_hash`, the amount for that `payment_hash` is incorrect, the `payment_metadata` field was provided in the invoice but not set in the `tlv_payload` or the CLTV expiry of the htlc is too close to the current block height for safe handling.

 The `htlc_msat` parameter is superfluous, but left in for backwards compatibility.
 The value of `htlc_msat` always matches the amount specified in